RedViper87/code-it-out/README.md

 - **Automated Testing**: Instant feedback on your solutions with detailed test case results.
 - **Badge System**: Earn badges based on points, speed, and other achievements to track your progress.
 - **Theme Toggle**: Switch between dark and light modes to suit your preference.
-- **Level Selection Grid**: Jump directly to any challenge using the intuitive grid at the top.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **Persistent Progress**: Your progress, points, and badges are saved locally in your browser.